Limestone in bathroom

 1. Use an adhesive and grout adapted for natural stone when installing.
 We recommend Ardex X32 and Ardex G10.

 2. Avoid taping directly on the stone.
 Tape can leave marks that are difficult to remove.

-3. Treat the stone and the joint with a suitable impregnation.
-This makes it easier to clean the stone and protects against oil and make-up that can otherwise cause stains.
+3. When the floor has been joined, clean the surface with Fila PS87 deep cleaning, let the stone dry and then seal with MP90 Eco Xtreme.
+The sealant makes it easier to clean the stone and it also protects the stone against oil and make-up that can otherwise cause stains.

 4. Rinse the shower area to eliminate soap and shampoo residue each time you have showered (to avoid damage to the floor drain).
-Use regular soap and water when cleaning, it is best for the stone.
+Use Fila Cleaner when cleaning, it is gentle but very effective.

 We hope this article has made you a little wiser in your choice of material.
 And inspired as well.
 Good luck with your bathroom!

 - choosing a selection results in a full page refresh